 Today, the advent of nursing homes and elder care facilities that provide professional care and ensure safety standards have greatly made ageing easier.
 Increasing affluence has also enabled aged care facilities access to proper meals, professional health services, and staff to keep the elderly active with community activities.

-Yet, most still consider modern old age homes terrifying, bleak, and even an odious place to spend the last phase of one’s life.
+Yet, most still consider modern old age homes terrifying, bleak, and even an unpleasant place to spend the last phase of one’s life.

 This is because the difference between an institutional care facility and a home, is that an institutional care facility “just isn’t home“.